 In general, the Company grants 5,000 RSUs to each of its non-employee directors in the first quarter of each fiscal year.
 The shares vest ratably on the last day of each fiscal quarter within the year.
-In addition, the Company has granted 10,000 RSUs to each of its non-employee directors, which will only vest and for which compensation expense will only be recognized upon a change in control as defined in the Company's 2006 equity incentive plan.
-These RSUs, which total 50,000 outstanding in the aggregate and have a grant date fair value of \$1,009,000, will expire and be forfeited if a change in control does not occur before the last day of the first quarter of 2015.
+In addition, on March 9, 2015, the Company also granted 10,000 RSUs to each of its non-employee directors, which totaled 50,000 in the aggregate and had a grant date fair value of \$2,279,000.
+These RSUs will only vest and compensation expense will only be recognized upon a change in control as defined in the Company's 2006 equity incentive plan.
+If a change in control occurs, the directors would receive cash compensation equal to the value of the RSUs at the trading price of the Company's common stock on the change in control date.
+During 2015, 10,000 RSUs were forfeited and the remaining 40,000 RSUs will expire and be forfeited if a change in control does not occur before the last day of the first quarter of 2020.